Home Buyer Turn Offs to Avoid

-- Poor Curb Appeal: You must grab a buyer's interest from the curb if you want to sell the home for top dollar.
-Home buyers often refuse to go into a house with an unkempt yard, sagging doors or peeling paint.
+You must grab a buyer's interest from the curb if you want to sell the home for top dollar.
+Homebuyers often refuse to go into a house with an unkempt yard, sagging doors or peeling paint.
 Of course, the best approach is to replace and repaint, but if you can't afford to paint?
 Okay, but get that yard in tip-top shape and grab a screwdriver to fix those doors.